buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcHeatFluxDensityMeasure.md

 # IfcHeatFluxDensityMeasure

-IfcHeatFluxDensityMeasure is a measure of the density of heat flux within a body.
+IfcHeatFluxDensityMeasure is a measure of the density of heat flux within a body.<!-- end of definition -->

 Usually measured in W/m2 (J/s m2).